paladium/computer-science-course/11-Advanced-Flask/2-File-Upload.md

 	return redirect(url_for('static', filename='uploads/' + filename))
 ```

 This function uses redirect function provided by Flask to redirect to a different URL, in this case we want to redirect to full url on the server, where images are stored.
-Additionally, we add a special response code - 301, means the server should visit that url.